-Predetermined sites: Will be contacted at least two weeks prior to the event.
-If you have not been contacted within two weeks of your championship, please contact Matt Briggs (859/226-4556; matthew.briggs@hostcommunications.com).
-You will receive your vending agreement (contract) and settlement statement prior to the championship.

-- 2. Non-predetermined sites: Once sites are announced, Host Communications determines how many programs will be sent to each site and will contact the site.
-Your vending agreement (contract) and settlement statement will be e-mailed within one day of your site being selected. - 3.
-Distribution of programs: Programs will be shipped to the host institution at least one day prior to the event when possible.
-If your shipping information is different than that on the contract please contact Mr. Briggs at Host Communications immediately. - 4.
-Display of programs: Any posters/banners included with the programs should be hung in a visible location to promote awareness for the programs without obstructing other championship signage. - 5.
-Collections - a.
+- Predetermined sites: Will be contacted at least two weeks prior to the event.
+If you have not been contacted within two weeks of your championship, please contact Matt Briggs (859/226-4556; matthew.briggs@imgworld.com).
+You will receive your vending agreement (contract) and settlement statement prior to the championship. - Distribution of programs: Programs will be shipped to the host institution at least one day prior to the event when possible.
+If your shipping information is different than that on the contract please contact Mr. Briggs at IMG immediately. - 3.
+Display of programs: Any posters/banners included with the programs should be hung in a visible location to promote awareness for the programs without obstructing other championship signage.

+4. Collections

+- a.
 Contracts - i.
 Upon site selections, all contracts are e-mailed to each site representative - ii.
-A dedicated fax number will be assigned for receiving all signed contracts back to Host Communications (859/226-4575) - iii.
-A Host Communications representative will track the return of all signed vending contracts to Host Communications - b.
-Settlement Reports - Three days after the conclusion of the event, all settlement reports must be faxed to Host Communications (859/226-4575) - ii.
-The vendor will have two weeks to submit payment to Host Communications - iii.
-A Host Communications representative will be assigned to track the receipt of all vending settlement reports and payments - iv.
+A dedicated fax number will be assigned for receiving all signed contracts back to IMG (859/226-4575) - iii.
+An IMG representative will track the return of all signed vending contracts to IMG - b.
+Settlement Reports - Three days after the conclusion of the event, all settlement reports must be faxed to IMG (859/226-4575) - ii.
+The vendor will have two weeks to submit payment to IMG College - iii.
+An IMG College representative will be assigned to track the receipt of all vending settlement reports and payments - iv.
 If payment and/or settlement have not been received within the two-week period, Host Communications will include the site/ championship on its "No Pay" list sent to the NCAA - v.
 Do not combine settlement statements for separate rounds/events or combine program settlements with Event 1 merchandise - vi.
 Please include the event number on the check that is sent

-Please contact Matt Briggs (859/226-4556; matthew.briggs@hostcommunications. com) at Host Communications with any vending-related questions.
+Please contact Matt Briggs (859/226-4556; matthew.briggs@imgworld.com) at IMG College with any vending-related questions.